tamothee/IOTS/Readme.md

 The smart door lock project focus is on IOT security.
 From hardware to software it is supposed to adhere as much to tr64 as possible.
 The project features/functions were not our priority.

 <h3>Concept</h3>
-The user will use a keypad to enter a code to unlock a door with a keypad to give instructions.
+The user will use a keypad to enter a code to unlock a door with a display to give instructions.
 For scalability, we have decided to let users configure their device settings through a website.
 </br>

 <h3>Components</h3>